 17: CURTIS HARDING – Face Your Fear (Anti-)

-The great news is that this year has seen something of a resurgence in classic soul music made by proper singers singing decent songs accompanied by real musicians and with “Face Your Fear”, former CeeLo Green backup singer Curtis Harding has definitely made some classic sounding soul music.
+The great news is that this year has seen something of a resurgence in classic soul music made by proper singers singing decent songs and accompanied by real musicians.
+“Face Your Fear”, the new album from former CeeLo Green backing singer Curtis Harding, fits that bill perfectly.
 Although more introspective than his 2014 début, “Soul Power”, the eleven co-penned, Dangermouse produced, Gaye/ Mayfield influenced tracks on show here aren’t without their uplifting moments.
 Highlights include the terrific, Motown-esque single “Need Your Love” which is impossible not to tap your toes to and “Dream Girl” on which Harding’s falsetto conjures up visions of Prince doing psychedelic-soul.
 A great second album indeed that bodes extremely well for the future of Curtis Harding and the soul genre overall.

 16: LCD SOUNDSYSTEM – American Dream (DFA/ Columbia)